Python Environment¶

 eval "$(pyenv virtualenv-init -)" # adds virtualenv setup to environment

-installation, restart your terminal and try
+To verify the pyenv installation, restart your terminal and try

-executing pyenv
+executing pyenv:

 pyenv --version

-to install Python 3.11.8 and set it as the
+Now we can use pyenv to install Python 3.11.8 and set it as the

 default version: